rifset/mcu-movie-analysis/README.md

 3. Characters of the Marvel Cinematic Universe (<https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe>)

-I downloaded data from Kaggle on Nov 19th, 2021, but then I manually updated the data by myself on Jan 20th, 2022.
+I downloaded the data from Kaggle on Nov 19th, 2021, but then I manually updated it by myself on Jan 20th, 2022.

 ### Loading packages and defining color palette